Diaspora Revolt: Influence on Jewish thought

-Noah Hacham interprets the stories as reflecting a fundamental and irreconcilable conflict between Jews and Romans.
+Noah Hacham interpreted the stories as reflecting a fundamental and irreconcilable conflict between Jews and Romans.
 The Ninth of Av, when Jews commemorate Rome's destruction of the Second Temple, coincides with Rome celebrating the continuity of its empire, while Hanukkah, marking the Temple's rededication, contrasts with the disruption of Roman continuity.
 Additionally, the Egyptian context casts Trajan as harsher than the biblical Pharaoh: the latter targeted male infants, whereas Trajan annihilated all.
 According to Hacham, these stories, put together in the Jerusalem Talmud, frame the destruction of Alexandria's Jewish community as part of a pattern of calamities endured by the Jewish people.